The City of Coquitlam has several permits types:

 The Building Permits Division is responsible for ensuring that buildings are healthy and safe for people.
-We are available to provide education and assistance prior to building or making changes to your property.
+The Division is also available to provide education and assistance prior to building or making changes to your property.

 The Building Bylaw regulates the construction, alteration, repair, demolition or moving of buildings and pools and the installation, alteration or repair of plumbing, sprinkler and heating and gas systems in the City of Coquitlam.

-You may be able to obtain a Form Survey from City Hall (depending on the age of your house and if one is available).
-Form Surveys can be purchased at the Building Permits Division counter if these conditions are met:
+You may be able to obtain a Form Survey from City Hall, (depending on the age of your house can purchase a Form Survey at the Building Permits Division counter at City Hall, if:

-To locate your sanitary, storm or water service at the property line, records can be viewed at the Engineering and Public Works customer service counter at City Hall.
+View the records about your sanitary, storm or water service at the property line, at the Engineering and Public Works customer service counter at City Hall.

-Legal lot plans, legal documents shown on the title of a property and property encumbrances such as Rights-of-Way and easements, may be viewed at the Engineering and Public Works customer service counter at City Hall.
-Copying plans is not permitted; however, duplicates can be obtained from the Land Title and Survey Authority of BC.
+View legal lot plans, legal documents shown on the title of a property and property encumbrances such as Rights-of-Way and easements, at the Engineering and Public Works customer service counter at City Hall.
+You can not copy plans, duplicates can be obtained from the Land Title and Survey Authority of BC.